iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Renewing Publisher Identity - DSS

+Note this only applies for domains that are secured using a Domain Security Service - DSS, that renews publisher's identity.

-A publisher that has joined the secured domain is issued a new identity record that includes a new public/private key pair, and an identity signature signed by the DSS.
-Consumers of messages from this publisher can verify that the publisher is legit by verifying the identity signature with the DSS public signing key.
-This check is done by consumers each time a publisher publishes an updated identity.
+A publisher that has joined the secured domain is issued a new full identity record that includes a new public/private key pair, and an identity signature signed by the DSS.
+The publisher will publish its updated public identity containing a new public key.

+Receivers of a publisher identity update must verify that the new public identity is legit before accepting it.
+This is done by ECDSA verification of the public identity, its signature and the DSS public signing key.
+If it all matches the new publisher can be trusted.

 The identity information has a limited lifespan and is updated periodically by the DSS before the expiry date is reached.
 By default this is half the lifespan of 48 hours.
 In low bandwidth situations this might be increased to a week or a month.
 The expiry check is performed by the DSS when a publisher publishing its own node discovery or periodically by the DSS itself.
 The publisher must persist the newly issued identity information before using the new keys.